 Explanation:

-Without the effects of anti-mullerian hormone (AMH) produced in Sertolie cells within the testes, the mullerian ducts do not degenerate.
-In this particular case, the fetus still had the effects of TDF and testosterone, therefore normal development of male sexual ducts.
+Without the effects of Anti-Mullerian hormone (AMH) produced in Sertoli cells within the testes, the Mullerian ducts do not degenerate.
+In this particular case, the fetus still had the effects of SRY and testosterone, therefore normal development of male sexual ducts.

 References: